tosevzoran/go-lox/README.md

 # GoLox

-GoLox is an attempt to implement an interprter for the Lox language the [CraftingInterpreters](https://craftinginterpreters.com/) book.
+GoLox is an attempt to implement an interprter for the Lox language from the [CraftingInterpreters](https://craftinginterpreters.com/) book.

 ## Running/Building